Nintedanib

 Diarrhoea

-If you are experiencing diarrhoea ensure you are taking your medications as prescribed with or after a meal.
+If you are experiencing diarrhoea, please ensure you are taking your medications as prescribed with or after a meal, as this may help alleviate side effects.

-You can take an anti-diarrhoea medication called loperamide that can be purchased over the counter from your community pharmacy or in most supermarkets.
+You can take an anti-diarrhoea medication called loperamide that can be purchased over the counter from your community hharmacy or in most supermarkets.

-You should take 2 loperamide after the first episode of diarrhoea and 1 further dose after each episode of diarrhoea up to a maximum of 8 in a day.
+You should take 2 loperamide tablets or capsules after the first episode of diarrhoea and 1 further tablet after each episode of diarrhoea up to a maximum of 8 in a day.
 You might need to take loperamide regularly to control the side effects.

-If loperamide is controlling your symptoms you should see your GP to have this added to your repeat prescription.
+If loperamide is controlling your symptoms, you can ask your GP to have this added to your repeat prescription.

 Sickness

-If you are experiencing sickness ensure you are taking your medications as prescribed after food.
+If you are experiencing nausea or sickness ensure you are taking your medications as prescribed after food.

 It is safe to take anti-sickness tablets with antifibrotics, please see your community pharmacist for advice.

-Some people find that they lose weight while on antifibrotic medication.
+Some people find that they lose weight or experience loss of appetite while on antifibrotic medication.
 It is a good idea to weigh yourself weekly to keep an eye on this.
+If you are finding it difficult to eat bigger meals, eating smaller meals more often or adding in snacks between meals can be helpful.

 Uncommon side effects